II. Epidemiology

 1. Stool Ova and Parasites

-2. Stool microscopy
+2. Stool microscopy for eggs or larvae

 3. Worm if available

 VII.
-Complications
+Imaging

-1. May start empiric treatment with anti-Helminth agent if classic roundworm identified
+1. May start empiric treatment with anti-Helminth agent if classic Roundworm identified

 1. However, still send stool samples as above